cern-eos/eos/fusex/README.md

  Crypt: encrypted
 ```
 shows in a comprehensive way after the "Crypt:" tag, if a file is either encrypted or obfuscated.

+If encryption is to be applied for all users in the same way sharing the same key, it is possible to define the encryption key in the FUSE configuration file.
+The configuration file has to have mode 0400 in this case and has to be owned by root:root for shared mounts, or the mounting user/group id for private mounts.
+The configuration parameter is called "encryptionkey" in the main section of the JSON configuration file.
+By default it is empty as shown above.